PhillipHage202/QA-Fundemental-Project/README.md

 •	An issue with the  layout templates where sometimes the posts is not visible.

-•	Unfortunately due to connection errors the application could not connect to GCP database and Gunicorn
+•	Unfortunately due to connection errors/ firewall issues, the application could not connect to GCP database and Gunicorn

 ### Future Improvements